wiz0u/WTelegramClient/FAQ.md

 If your client displays Telegram channels to the user, you have to support and display [official sponsored messages](https://core.telegram.org/api/sponsored-messages).

+<a name="abuse"></a>
 #### 8. I can't import phone numbers.
-I get error PHONE_NUMBER_BANNED or FLOOD_WAIT_8xxxx
+I get error PHONE_NUMBER_BANNED, FLOOD_WAIT_8xxxx or PEER_FLOOD

-You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos) or https://core.telegram.org/api/terms or make excessive requests.
+You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos), or the [API Terms of Service](https://core.telegram.org/api/terms), or make excessive requests.

 You can try to wait more between the requests, wait for a day or two to see if the requests become possible again.

+An account that was limited due to reported spam might receive PEER_FLOOD errors.
+Read [Telegram Spam FAQ](https://telegram.org/faq_spam) to learn more.

-If you think your phone number was banned for a wrong reason, you may try to contact [recover@telegram.org](mailto:recover@telegram.org), explaining what you were doing.
+If you think your phone number was banned from Telegram for a wrong reason, you may try to contact [recover@telegram.org](mailto:recover@telegram.org), explaining what you were doing.

 In any case, WTelegramClient is not responsible for the bad usage of the library and we are not affiliated to Telegram teams, so there is nothing we can do.

+<a name="troubleshoot"></a>
 ## Troubleshooting guide

 Here is a list of common issues and how to fix them so that your program work correctly: